Director at itro

 Minimising risk during installation

-If your organisation doesn’t currently use Office 365 but is considering making the move, then it’s vital to prepare your existing system, data and employees for the transition.
-Just as bank robberies often happen when the money’s in transit, data is uniquely vulnerable when it’s being moved from one server to another.
+Not using Office 365 but considering making the move?
+Then it’s vital to prepare your existing system, data and employees for the transition.
+Bank robberies often happen when the money’s in transit.
+Likewise, data is also more vulnerable when moving from one server to another.
 It’s therefore a good idea to identify sensitive company data early on, and then to restrict access to it whenever possible.

 Office 365 offers extensive permission functionality, so make it a priority to designate and implement role-based restrictions before said data is migrated.
-Failure to do so increases the risk of internal security threats, like the odd disgruntled employee (looking at you, Steve).
+Failure to do so increases the risk of internal security threats, like the odd disgruntled employee.

 Enabling multi-factor authentication

 For additional ongoing security, you can require employees to log in using multi-factor authentication.
-Azure multi-factor authentication is included in every Office 365 for Business subscription package.
-You can also activate it on a per-user basis, so there’s no need to worry about low-level employees who don’t have access to sensitive data in the first place.
+Every Office 365 for Business subscription includes Azure multi-factor authentication.
+It is a per-user model, so don’t worry about employees who don’t have access to sensitive data.
 Microsoft has a detailed guide on how to set up multi-factor authentication in Office 365, which you can access here.

 Regularly checking your Office 365 Secure Score

-Microsoft has recently unveiled the perfect tool to see exactly how secure your Office 365 setup is across your organisation: the Office 365 Secure Score.
-It analyses all of the services installed on your company network, your security settings and regular user activity, and then assigns a score.
+Microsoft recently unveiled the perfect tool to see how secure your Office 365 is: the Office 365 Secure Score.
+It analyses services installed on your network, security settings and regular user activity, and assigns a score.
 This is a great indication of whether any particular area poses a risk and needs attention.
 For more on the Office 365 Secure Score, click here.